Conflict

 Escalation

-In the American context conflicts of interest are a fact of life.
-Escalation is not only often necessary, the individual has a fundamental right to seek resolution, to „have his day in court.“ A third party – almost without exception the next management level – is called upon to judge.
-In fact, effective leadership is defined, among other things, by its ability to resolve conflict.
+For Americans conflicts of interest are a fact of life.
+Escalation is often not only necessary, the individual has a fundamental right to seek resolution, to “have his day in court.”

 Patterns